 Housing costs in Gardena are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Gardena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Gardena isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gardena are a mix of both white- and blue-collar jobs.
 Overall, Gardena is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gardena who work in office and administrative support (18.38%), sales jobs (10.46%), and management occupations (6.32%).
+There are especially a lot of people living in Gardena who work in office and administrative support (16.93%), sales jobs (11.23%), and management occupations (7.16%).

 Although the majority of commuting trips in the city are by private automobile, Gardena is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Gardena area by reducing both traffic and air pollution.